Incentives, lockdown, and testing: from Thucydides's analysis to the COVID-19 pandemic: Introduction

-Unfortunately, but of course expectedly for a relatively general framework, there is no way to extract from our model explicit results, especially on the shape of optimal controls.
-It is therefore necessary to perform numerical simulations, by implementing semi--Lagrangian schemes, proposed for the first time by \citeauthor{camilli1995approximation} \cite{camilli1995approximation}, using some truncated high--order interpolators, as proposed by \citeauthor{warin2016some} \cite{warin2016some}.
-The numerical results for both SIS and SIR models are conclusive, and confirm the relevance of a tax and testing policy to improve the control of an epidemic.
-First, in the benchmark case, considered as the case where the government does not put into place a specific policy, the efforts of the population are not sufficient to contain the epidemic.
+\textbf{Numerical results and policy-related implications.} Unfortunately, there is no way to extract from our model explicit results, especially on the shape of optimal controls.
+It is therefore necessary to perform numerical simulations, by implementing semi-Lagrangian schemes.
+The numerical results for the SIR model are conclusive, in the sense that they confirm the relevance of a tax and testing policy to improve the control of an epidemic.
+First, in the benchmark case, \textit{i.e.} when the government does not put into place a specific policy, the efforts of the population are not sufficient to contain the epidemic.
 In our opinion, this supports the need for incentives.
-Indeed, if a tax policy is put into place, even in the absence of a specific testing policy, the population is then encouraged to significantly reduce its interactions, thus containing the epidemic until the end of the period under consideration.
-However, for a fixed containment period, the population relaxes its effort at the very end, leading to a resumption of the epidemic at that point.
-Finally, if the government also adjusts its testing policy, less effort is required on the population side, so individuals can interact almost in a business--as--usual fashion, and the epidemic is largely contained by the targeted isolation of positively--tested individuals.
+Indeed, if a tax policy is put into place, even in the absence of a specific testing policy, the population is encouraged to significantly reduce its interactions, thus containing the epidemic until the end of the period under consideration.
+Moreover, if the government also adjusts the testing policy, less effort is required on the population side, so individuals can interact almost in a business-as-usual fashion, and the epidemic is largely contained by the targeted isolation of positively-tested individuals.
+However, in both cases, the population relaxes its effort at the very end of the fixed lockdown period, leading to a resumption of the epidemic at that point.
+We obtain similar results in the case of a SIS model (see \cite[Appendix A]{hubert2020incentives}).